Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Calibrated Economic Model (RQ1)

 \section{Calibrated Economic Model (RQ1)}

-In this section, we ground the break-even rule in a calibrated economics view: define a first-order host–device model, make host I/O costs explicit, and replace datasheet peaks with architecture-derived SSD IOPS from a first-principles device model.
-We then derive the SSD terms and present a quantitative case study showing that, under realistic configurations, GPUs paired with Storage-Next SSDs have shrunk the DRAM-flash break-even from minutes toward seconds; feasibility limits (processor IOPS and latency targets) are added in Section~\ref{sec:Constraint-aware}.
+This section grounds the break-even rule in a calibrated economics view: make host I/O costs explicit, and use architecture-derived SSD IOPS from a first-principles device model.
+We then present a quantitative case study showing that, under realistic configurations, GPUs paired with Storage-Next SSDs have shrunk the DRAM-flash break-even from minutes toward seconds; feasibility limits (processor IOPS and latency targets) are added in Section~\ref{sec:Constraint-aware}.